CherokeeLanguage/audio-lessons-generator-python/pronunciation-key.md

 #### Pausing

-ɂ - A dotless question mark indicates a brief pause in speaking.
+ʔ - A dotless question mark indicates a brief pause in speaking.
 This is called a glottal stop.Examples of this brief pause can be found in the middle of the English words: “kitten”, “mitten”, “uh-oh”, “stoplight”, and “workload”.⚠ Glottal stops are important.

 #### Miscellaneous